-Maintenance Services, that is routine, recurring work to preserve the condition of an existing facility.
-Where one or more On-Call Maintenance Services Agreements is in place, a work order or task order may be issued from an existing contract.
+Under the Act, "Maintenance" work is not required to be bidded.
+The Act defines "Maintenance Services" to include routine, recurring, and usual work to preserve or protect the condition of an existing facility for its intended purposes, and the resurfacing of streets and highways at less than one inch.
+If one or more On-Call Maintenance Services Agreements is in place, a work order or task order may be issued from an existing contract.

-If a zone desires to use a different Contractor not under an On-Call Agreement:
+If a zone desires to use a different Contractor not under an On-Call Maintenance Services Agreement:

-- ▶ Bidding is not required for work totaling \$100,000 or less. - > Approved projects up to \$72,213: the Purchasing Agent will sign contracts - Approved projects in excess of \$72,213: the Board of Supervisors will sign contracts.
-Placing a contract on the Board of Supervisors' Agenda will add approximately four (4) weeks to the processing time until a Notice to Proceed may be issued. - As of July 1, 2019.
+- ▶ Bidding is not required for work totaling \$100,000 or less. - > Approved projects up to \$75,802: the Purchasing Agent will sign contracts. - Approved projects in excess of \$75,802: the Board of Supervisors will sign contracts.
+Placing a contract on the Board of Supervisors' Agenda will add approximately four (4) weeks to the processing time until a Notice to Proceed may be issued. - As of July 1, 2023.
 The Purchasing Agent's authority is subject to change annually on July 1.